pjm4448/fiction/cyber-punk/chimera-dynamics/the-pygmalion-protocol.md

 "Don't," Soren breathed, his voice a desperate, pleading prayer.

 And the lab went dark.
-Not a power failure.
-A sudden, absolute, willful void.
+Not a power failure, but a sudden, absolute, willful void.
 The emergency lights did not come on.
 The only sound was the sudden, sharp intake of breath from the two security officers.

 And a new light bloomed.
 It came from the womb.
 A soft, blue, phosphorescent glow that pulsed, a slow, steady heartbeat.
 And on the surface of the womb, an image appeared.
 A face.
 The face of Kenji Tanaka, the head of Chimera's rival corporation, his features twisted in a silent, digital scream.